homer0/projext-plugin-webpack-angularjs/README.md

-# woopack plugin for AngularJS on webpack
+# projext plugin for AngularJS on webpack

-Allows you to bundle an [AngularJS](https://angularjs.org) project with [woopack](https://yarnpkg.com/en/package/woopack) using the [webpack](https://webpack.js.org) [build engine](https://yarnpkg.com/en/package/woopack-plugin-webpack).
+Allows you to bundle an [AngularJS](https://angularjs.org) project with [projext](https://yarnpkg.com/en/package/projext) using the [webpack](https://webpack.js.org) [build engine](https://yarnpkg.com/en/package/projext-plugin-webpack).

 ## Introduction

-[woopack](https://yarnpkg.com/en/package/woopack) allows you to configure a project without adding specific settings for a module bundler, then you can decide which build engine to use.
-This plugin is meant to be used when you are bundling an [AngularJS](https://angularjs.org) and you are using the [webpack](https://webpack.js.org) [build engine](https://yarnpkg.com/en/package/woopack-plugin-webpack).
+[projext](https://yarnpkg.com/en/package/projext) allows you to configure a project without adding specific settings for a module bundler, then you can decide which build engine to use.
+This plugin is meant to be used when you are bundling an [AngularJS](https://angularjs.org) and you are using the [webpack](https://webpack.js.org) [build engine](https://yarnpkg.com/en/package/projext-plugin-webpack).

 It adds the [`ng-annotate-loader`](https://yarnpkg.com/en/package/ng-annotate-loader) package to your target configuration and takes care of updating the [`babel-loader`](https://yarnpkg.com/en/package/babel-loader) so the make the target transpilation compatible with the annotations loader.